UCATLAS/simple_xAH_example/README.md

-# xAODHelpers - A RootCore Package
+# A Simple xAH Example

 ## Installing
 The last stable analysis base used is **2.1.30**.
 To install,